microsounds/microsounds.github.io/.src/notes/low-profile-gpus-for-sff-pcs.md

 ### Space constraints
 ![img](assets/gigabyte-rtx-4060-length.jpg)
+<span class="aside">I always forget what order to remove components, the GPU has to come out before I can disconnect the drive cage.</span>

 You should also be mindful of available space in your SFF case, low profile RTX 4060s (and possibly later cards) are much longer than the standard low profile length of **167mm**.

 Both the Gigabyte and GALAX low profile versions of the RTX 4060 are **182mm** at their longest point, the Gigabyte version has a **182mm** fan shroud with a 167mm PCB behind it, allowing for a recessed PCIe plug.